fsmosca/rflask/README.md

 ### 8. Install the modules in the requirements.txt

-To test if our requirements is right.
+To test if the contents of our requirements.txt file is right.

 ```
 pip install -r requirements.txt